 How to Reset Windows 7 Password on VAIO Laptop [Safely, Quickly]

 Microsoft Windows 7offers a built-in option in User Account settings under Control Panel to create a password reset disk in case of your Windows 7 password lost on VAIO and other PCs.
-If your login password is ever forgotten, even if it has been changed since you made the disk, you can insert the disk into your computer USB port and follow the instructions to reset the password.
+If your login password is ever forgotten, even if it has been changed since you made the disk, you can insert the disk into your computer USB port and follow this guide to reset the password.

 Spowersoft Windows Password Reset is what we'll use for such kind of jobs.
 It's a simple and efficient utility that allows you to reset Windows 7 admin & user account password on VAIO computer quickly in a safe way.
-It comes with three editions (comparison here) and works for other versions of Windows — that is, for Windows XP, Vista, 8, 10, and Windows Servers: 2000, 2003, 2008, 2012.
+It comes with three editions (comparison here) and works for other versions of Windows — that is, for Windows XP, Vista, 8, 10, and Windows Servers 2003, 2008, 2012.
 What's more, it provides a useful feature to create a new account with administrator privileges, and delete unwanted accounts on the computer.

 Please download and install the program on a second computer.
 Now, let's walk you through what you need to do to reset password on VAIO computer with windows 7.
 The screen shots below are from my Windows 7 machine, but Windows XP, Vista, and 8 are all documented as being supported.